General travel information

 - Car - We recommend leaving your car in the secure car park at Ardrossan Harbour (a few pounds per day) and coming over as a foot passenger.
 If you do decide to bring your car, you should book the ferry in good time because it gets very full during the summer months.
 There is a municipal car park at Lamlash.

-- Bus - buses run from Buchanan Bus Station in Glasgow to Ardrossan Town, from where it is a short walk up to the Harbour.
+- Bus - the X36 bus runs from Buchanan Bus Station in Glasgow to Ardrossan Town, from where it is a short walk up to the Harbour.

 - Air - Glasgow Airport, then shuttle bus to Paisley Gilmour Street (10 minutes) for direct trains to Ardrossan Harbour.
-For train times www.thetrainline.com.
 From Edinburgh Airport it takes around 2 hours and 20 minutes, via Buchanan Bus Station.

 Ardrossan ferry timetable